Passing SAPHE 2.0

 Despite the dedication of our state’s local health staff and volunteers, the Commonwealth’s decentralized approach to delivering public health services leads to extreme variability in protections across municipalities — and this puts the entire state at risk.
 Now is the time to move rapidly to transform our local public health system to adequately protect Massachusetts residents from the continuing threat of COVID-19 variants and to meet future public health challenges.

 MPHA is currently working with a coalition of public health leaders, elected officials, and community organizations to urge the Legislature to pass the Statewide Accelerated Public Health for Every Community Act (SAPHE 2.0).
-This critical legislation would build on the consensus recommendations of the Special Commission on Local and Regional Health by:
+This critical legislation is based on the consensus recommendations of the Special Commission on Local and Regional Health and would also implement key recommendations from the final report of the Joint Committee on COVID-19, Emergency Preparedness and Management by:

 - Establishing Minimum Public Health Standards for Every Community,